Everything you need to know about the best business bank accounts.

 - Spend in 150 currencies

-You will need to pay a monthly cost of £25 which includes 10 free international payments and 100 free local payments.
+You will need to pay a monthly fee of £19 which includes 5 free international payments each month and 100 free local payments each month.
 You will receive an exclusive metal card for you to use, in addition to free plastic cards and virtual cards for your employees to use.

 You can set up and manage recurring transfers so you can easily handle your business dealings.